alssi/logstashbeat/README.md

 # Logstashbeat

-**This fork changed from the original repo in a way that this beat will discover all IPs returned by logstash url API set into the configuration and perform an API call for each of them.**
+**This fork changed from the original repo in a way that this beat will discover all IPs behind a DNS round robin.**
+**Then each IPs will get an API call.
+To be able to identify API answer, 'ip' and 'domain' fields have been added into the result send to ES.**

-**This was made to allow the beat to query each logstash instance hiden behind a round robin dns**
+**This was made to allow beat to query each logstash instance hidden behind a round robin dns**

 Welcome to Logstashbeat.